LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

   }
 }
 ```
-Example: All hits MUST contain Michelle Obama in the headline field.
-Documents MUST NOT contain the term weddings in the category field.
+Example: All hits `must` contain Michelle Obama in the headline field.
+Documents `must_not` contain the term weddings in the category field.

 ```
 GET news_headlines/_search